Making Your College Choice Affordable!

 - Complete your Federal tax return early (student/spouse and parent(s), if dependent) to use when completing the Free Application for Federal Student Aid (FAFSA).
 We recommend using the IRS Data Retrieval tool to report your income tax figures, this can be done approximately 2 weeks after you e-file or 8 weeks after submitting a paper return.
 Students must complete the FAFSA in order to receive Federal financial aid of any kind, including grants, work study and Federal loans.

 - File the FAFSA as early as possible after January 1 each year.
-The IRS Data Retrieval Tool will be available beginning February 3, 2013.
-DSU's priority date is March 1.
+We recommend students and parents use the IRS Data Retrieval Tool to provide IRS information easily and accurately.
+This option is available approximately 2 weeks after you submit your federal tax return for the prior year.
+DSU's priority date is March 1, but that is not a deadline.
 Keep a copy of your confirmation page and Student Aid Report (SAR) for your records.

 - If you are selected for Federal verification, provide the requested documentation to the Enrollment Service Center in Vermillion, SD, as soon as possible.